Your Restaurant Doesn't Need to Go Viral. It Needs to Show Up in Local Search.

 The restaurant that posts something real every day — a dish, a team moment, a reservation reminder, an honest look at what tonight's special is — accumulates local visibility in a way that one viral post never does.
 The algorithm rewards consistent activity.
 Local search rewards consistent signals.
 Neighbors trust businesses they keep seeing.

-ForaPost keeps daily content publishing to your Facebook Page, Instagram, and other connected platforms from your menu and your restaurant's story — so the local visibility compounds every week whether you're in the weeds during a Friday dinner rush or closed on a Monday.
+ForaPost creates and publishes daily content to your Facebook Page, Instagram, and other connected platforms from your menu and your restaurant's story — so the local visibility compounds every week whether you're in the weeds during a Friday dinner rush or closed on a Monday.

 One viral TikTok brings tourists.
 Daily content brings regulars.
 Build the regulars.
 See your first posts before you pay anything — Start Free →